arf-berkeley/obsidian-andes/README.md

 - **Your data** in a CSV (spreadsheet) file with elemental concentrations from XRF analysis.
 The notebook will walk you through uploading it.
 - A web browser.
 That's it for the cloud version.

+- **Source Data** in a CSV (spreadsheet) file with elemental concentrations from Andean obsidian sources preferably from a calibrated XRF intrument.
+The notebook will walk you through uploading it.

+- **Source Location Data** in a CSV (spreadsheet) file with fields containing Latitude and Longitude for sources in the Andes and Group field that precisely matches the Source Data group field.

 ---

 ## Installing on your own computer (optional)